-- Sunday, July 7th from 1:00pm-5:00pm for "July Month" Campers - Sunday, August 4th from 1:00pm-5:00pm for "August Month" Campers
+- Sunday, July 6th from 1:00pm-5:00pm for "July Month" Campers - Sunday, August 3rd from 1:00pm-5:00pm for "August Month" Campers

 All campers must have signed written permission on file in the Camp office in order to leave property with someone other than their parents, PRIOR to the Visiting Day.
-A Permission Slip, available in the office or on the camp web site, may be completed and faxed back to camp.
+A permission form is available on The Path.
 As a matter of general rule, we will NOT allow last minute phone calls home to make arrangements for visiting day.

-While we welcome visiting adult alumni and prospective parents during the summer, please check in with the main office to meet the Director and obtain a visitor's badge before touring the Camp grounds-we must follow this policy to preserve the safety and well-being of our campers and staff at all times.
+While we welcome visiting adult alumni and prospective parents during the summer, please check in with the main office to meet the Director and obtain a visitor's badge before a staff member will join you in touring the Camp grounds-we must follow this policy to preserve the safety and well-being of our campers and staff at all times.
 If you are visiting with children, or the siblings of a Camper, they must stay with their parents at all times.